AdguardTeam/AdguardKnowledgeBase/01.general/16.adguard-translations/docs.en.md

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/mode.png)

-You can find some useful tips reading the following information.
-Please, have a look at it.
+You can find some useful tips by reading the following information.
+Please have a look at it.

 <a name="guidelines"></a>